dobkeratops/compiler/README.md

 #### other ideas

+ * Generalizing enum/match:-
+   * make it call an 'isa(:*X)->*Y' test/coerce (like dynamic_cast)
+   * an 'enum' just rolls a 'isa' function which tests the discriminant...
+   * .. but any custom union type could supply the 'isa' methods to fit match
+   * C++ vtables could slot in with 'isa() being dynamic_cast
+   * eg -1 invalid index, +ve vs -ve values, etc.

+ * 'intersection types'(?) for cutting structures up without having to butcher source
+   * want to write the same routine with data split or merged
+   * maybe just autoderef on tuple member acessors so tuples do that job..

  * ways of carrying more information down an object graph..
    * maybe hidden parameters on '.' overloads inlined away usually
      * eg foo.bar could return  (&Bar,this) which autocoerces to &Bar
    * maybe nested 'this' for nested classes (eg scene->lights,scene->meshes...)
- * 'intersection types' for cutting structures up without having to butcher source
-   * maybe just autoderef on tuple member acessors so tuples do that job..

  * immutable data hint ? (eg for coalesced-allocations,local ptrs)
  * 'vtable-from-address' for pooled objects?..
    * generalize 'get-vtable','get-data' to do classes,trait-obj & more in 1 system?
- * Haskell lazy eval is intruiging.
+ * random idea..
+Haskell lazy eval is intruiging
+   * would the haskell way of working be useful for tools? lazy file io?
    * Would there be any merit in being able to instantiate pure functions for lazy eval. x=lazy_call(..... ).
    * detect fn's that are eligable.
    * could any of that work without a GC?